Aidancm1/regular-expression/README.md

 ### Quantifiers
 Quantifiers specify how many times a character must be present in the input for a match to be found.
 The quantifier can be identified in the example regex towards the end. `([a-z\.]{2,6})$\`.
 The `anchor` `$` can be seen towards the end.
 However, the a-z will only be searched in lengths of 2 to 6 characters long.
 ### Grouping Constructs
+Grouping captures patterns within the larger group, this can be referred to as a subpattern.
+Using `()` will indicate a grouping.
+Look back at the example regex and see if you can spot a grouping construct.
 ### Bracket Expressions

 ### Character Classes